A Renowned Vascular Clinic for Diabetic PAD Stenting

 Angioplasty and Stenting:

-Interventional radiologists pioneered angioplasty and stenting, which was first conducted to treat peripheral arterial disease.
+Interventional radiologists pioneered Diabetic Foot Vascular Surgery, angioplasty, and stenting, which was first conducted to treat peripheral arterial disease.
 Using imaging for assistance, the interventional radiologist threads a catheter through the femoral artery in the groin, to the blocked artery in the legs.
 Then the interventional radiologist inflates a balloon to open the blood vessel wherever it is narrowed or blocked.
 In a few cases, this is then held open with a stent.
 This is a minimally invasive treatment that does not require surgery, just a nick in the skin the size of a pencil tip.
 For the treatment of PAD, Balloon Angioplasty and Stenting has stood as a first-line treatment by replacing Invasive Surgery.

 In this type of treatment, the substance, Plaque, which is formed inside the artery is shaved or removed through inserting the tiny catheter into the artery where the blockage has occurred.